yehia67/documentation/iri/0.1/references/data-in-the-ledger.md

-# Data in the ledger

-This table contains the data that is appended to the ledger for each valid transaction.
+**This table contains the data that is appended to the ledger for each valid transaction.**

 | **Column**|    **Data**                                            | **Description**
 | :-------------------: |  :---------------------------------------: | :----------------------------------------